 I know of many people who were there in person who, since they are chronically ill, couldn't physically attend all the sessions they were interested in.
 Thanks to the hybrid format, they could attend virtually from their hotel room!
 That's true accessibility!

 I found it meaningful that the event was planned with accessibility in mind.
-The promo material from the get-go stated that the event would be hybrid, and the association president took a few minutes, multiple times each day, to talk to the people online specifically and answer general questions.
-It made me feel included and seen.
+The promo material from the get-go stated that the event would be hybrid.
+Additionally, the association president took a few minutes, multiple times each day, to talk to the people online specifically and answer general questions.
+It made me feel included and seen as a vital part of the patient advocacy community.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The RareDisease.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.